KubeRocketCI/docs/docs/use-cases/tekton-custom-pipelines.md

     fullnameOverride: ""

     global:
-      gitProvider: gerrit
+      gitProviders:
+        - github
       dnsWildCard: "example.domain.com"
-      gerritSSHPort: "30009"
     ```

-7. Modify and add tasks or pipelines.
+5. Modify and add tasks or pipelines.

     As an example, let's assume that we need to add the `helm-lint` pipeline task to the review pipeline.
-To implement this, insert the code below to the [gerrit-review.yaml](https://github.com/epmd-edp/helm-helm-pipeline/blob/master/templates/pipelines/hello-world/gerrit-review.yaml#L60) file underneath the hello task:
+To implement this, insert the code below to the [github-review.yaml](https://github.com/epmd-edp/helm-helm-pipeline/blob/master/templates/pipelines/hello-world/github-review.yaml#L66) file underneath the hello task:

     ```yaml
     - name: hello